douglasgreen/outlines/topics.md

 * History of Asia
 * History of Canada
 * History of China
+* History of Christianity - done
 * History of Computing
 * History of Europe
 * History of Florida
 * History of India
+* History of Invention - done
 * History of Japan
 * History of Latin America
 * History of Mathematics